Registration

 In-person appointments only, starting August 24, 2026

-CVEC: I pay the Student Life and Campus Fee (€105) at cvec.etudiant.gouv.fr (unless I am enrolled in a vocational training program or continuing education program) , then I print my certificate.
+CVEC: I pay the Student and Campus Fee (€105) at cvec.etudiant.gouv.fr (unless I am enrolled in a vocational training program or continuing education program) , then I print my certificate.

 1. I'll schedule an appointment on SmartAgenda